- Program Code:3508

 To ensure that you choose the appropriate technology to participate in courses delivered in the Information & Communication Engineering Technology programs, please consult recommended computer specifications for the ICET academic programs here.

-Centennial College's Health Informatics Technology program teaches you to intersect information technology with health care systems to help health professionals make informed decisions, reduce errors and deliver efficient service to their patients.
-In this advanced technology diploma program's courses, you learn to design, develop and maintain the next generation of electronic health records applications and many other exciting software products.
+Centennial College's Health Informatics Technology program will combine knowledge of software engineering and health care systems.
+In this advanced technology diploma program's courses, you'll learn to design, develop and maintain the next generation of electronic health record applications and other exciting software products.

-Under the umbrella of the School of Engineering Technology and Applied Science, this program covers:
+Under the umbrella of the School of Engineering Technology and Applied Science, this program will cover:

-To underscore the applied focus of the curriculum, the Health Informatics Technology program includes two software development projects in the field of health informatics.
-These real-world business applications require you to utilize all the technical, systems and business skills gained during your studies.
+To underscore the curriculum's applied focus, the Health Informatics Technology program will include two software development projects.
+These real-world business applications will require you to utilize all the technical, systems and business skills gained during your studies.

-The knowledge you acquire in this health technology program enables you to design, develop, modify and test software for healthcare applications.
-You will also be able to analyze and model data, develop health care databases and apply different computer medical-imaging techniques.
-Lastly, you will have the knowhow to use health informatics methods and software tools for hospitals, health care agencies and public health departments.
+The knowledge you'll acquire in this health technology program will enable you to design, develop, modify and test software for health care applications.
+You'll also be able to analyze and model data, develop health care databases and support decision making based on data mining techniques.
+Lastly, you'll have the know-how to use health informatics methods and software tools for hospitals, health care agencies and public health departments.